An introductory review of the resource theory approach to thermodynamics

-The considerations above lead to a new point of view on Thermal Operations as the set of maps that satisfy the following two core properties: \begin{enumerate} \item $\mathcal{T}(\gamma_S) = \gamma_S$, the \emph{Gibbs-preserving condition}, ensures that no external work can be brought in for free (we want a fair accounting of the work resources employed). \item $\mathcal{T} \circ \mathcal{U}_t = \mathcal{U}_t \circ \mathcal{T} \; \; \forall t$, the \emph{symmetry condition}, ensures that no external source of coherence can be brought in for free (we want a fair accounting of coherent resources). \end{enumerate} In fact, it is even tempting to focus the superset of Thermal Operations that satisfy these two properties; these have been called Enhanced Thermal Operations or Thermal Processes (mentioned in Remark~\ref{rmk:extensionslimitations}).
-While these allow the same set of transformations among states as Thermal Operations on qubit systems \cite{cwiklinski2015limitations}, the situation is unclear in higher dimension.
-We leave the following conjecture open: the closure of the set of states achievable with Thermal Operations coincides with the set of states achievable with Enhanced Thermal Operations.
+The considerations above lead to a point of view on Thermal Operations as a set of maps that satisfy two core properties: \begin{enumerate} \item $\mathcal{T}(\gamma_S) = \gamma_S$, the \emph{Gibbs-preserving condition}, ensures that no external work can be brought in for free (we want a fair accounting of the work resources employed). \item $\mathcal{T} \circ \mathcal{U}_t = \mathcal{U}_t \circ \mathcal{T} \; \; \forall t$, the \emph{symmetry condition}, ensures that no external source of coherence can be brought in for free (we want a fair accounting of coherent resources, see also considerations in Remark~\ref{rmk:alternative}). \end{enumerate} In fact, as anticipated in Remark~\ref{rmk:alternative}, it is tempting to focus on the superset of Thermal Operations that satisfy these two properties, the Thermal Processes.
+While these allow the same set of transformations among states as Thermal Operations on qubit systems, the situation is unclear in higher dimension~\cite{cwiklinski2015limitations}.
+Necessary and sufficient, but implicit, conditions for transformations to be possible under this set were given in Ref.~\cite{gour2017quantum2}.
+We leave the following conjecture open: \begin{rmk} [Conjecture] The closure of the set of states achievable with Thermal Operations coincides with the set of states achievable with Thermal Processes.
 If true, this would be a remarkable simplification of the set of operations we need to consider (not least, the question of the existence of a Thermal Operation $\rho_S \rightarrow \sigma_S$ would be proven to be a semidefinite program, and the results of Ref.~\cite{gour2017quantum2} would be applicable to Thermal Operations).
-If false, it would mean there is more to Thermal Operations than the two core properties listed above, and it would be interesting to understand the physical meaning of the extra constraints.
+If false, it would mean there is more to Thermal Operations than the two core properties listed above, and it would be interesting to understand the physical meaning of the extra constraints. \end{rmk}